kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 1. Curiosity

 The real-world browser engines mostly build with C/C++.
-Recently, Rust joined this competition followed by Zig.
-Meanwhile, Swift is a programming language that has integration with desktop or mobile platform.
-Mostly, the browser engines will be wrapped into a desktop or mobile app then Swift has fulfill this criteria.
+Recently, Rust joined this competition with Servo and followed by Zig with Lightpanda.
+So, I took another approach.
+I use Swift is a programming language because has well integration with GUI from macOS.
 I don't need to waste my time to seeking the GUI desktop engine. :)

 In the end I would like to know how far Swift can be used as programming language to build a browser engine.

 2. Everything is object

 Everything is object.
 The web has [Document Object Model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
 Swift has Object Oriented Programming.
 That's it!
 I don't want to explain it more detail.
-Ask Claude!
+Ask your favorite LLM provider!

 > How does the DOM relate to Swift's OOP model in the context of building a browser engine?

+I think I will post it more detail about relation between Swift's OOP model and DOM in the future post.

 3. Learning